hidenorly/M5StickC_Base/README.md

  * Show On/Off status through LCD
  * Manually turn On/Off by M5 Switch
  * For improving availability, sending Ir few times (the count is configurable)
+ * Will be added to show NTP synced time

 # HW Config